oracle/terraform-provider-oci/website/docs/d/data_safe_target_alert_policy_associations.html.markdown

 * `state` - (Optional) An optional filter to return only alert policies that have the given life-cycle state.
 * `target_alert_policy_association_id` - (Optional) A filter to return only items related to a specific target-alert policy association ID.
 * `target_id` - (Optional) A filter to return only items related to a specific target OCID.
+* `target_type` - (Optional) A optional filter to return only resources that belong to the specified alert policy association type.
 * `time_created_greater_than_or_equal_to` - (Optional) A filter to return only the resources that were created after the specified date and time, as defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Using TimeCreatedGreaterThanOrEqualToQueryParam parameter retrieves all resources created after that date.

   **Example:** 2016-12-19T16:39:57.600Z